schlomo/cloudrail-demo/docs/cloudrail-role/README.md

 - IAM Role name (the templates contain a unique name per customer)
 - External ID (the templates contain a unique value per customer)

-Once the IAM Role is created, you can continue with the execution of "cloudrail add_cloud_account" command.
+Once the IAM Role is created, you can continue with the execution of "cloudrail add_cloud_account" command to add your AWS account to the Cloudrail service or you can hit "q" in order to abort and continue later.

 ```
 Enter the name of your cloud account: my-account